-- The best time to visit with more consistent warmer weather is September/October, but prices of accommodations go up during that time.
-July average temperature when we visited was 25 C.
+- The best time to visit with more consistent warmer weather in September/October, but prices of accommodations go up during that time.
+July’s average temperature when we visited was 25 C.

 - Is Biarritz for families?
 Yes!
 Biarritz is for kids of all ages including toddlers, babies, teenagers, older kids and everywhere in between.
 Biarritz is a great family holiday, with that being said there are not too many playgrounds or play structures for kids in Biarritz.
 So maybe bring/buy a soccer ball or something for kids to toss around in the squares.
 You will find randomly some kids activities from time to time along the beaches that the kids can partake in.

 - There are plenty of shopping stores to buy sunscreen, beach toys, clothes, baby food, etc or anything else you may need to buy for your stay for children.

 - There is the very late nightlife in Biarritz if you want to partake, but with a family, I would recommend you try to do your research for accommodations that are quiet and not close to bars.
 Our place was on the inside of the building (so not great views), but it was quiet.

 - There is a local small bus shuttle service that is free to certain spots in the city, so this can be helpful with kids.